splynx/docs/files/en/configuration/support/inboxes/imap_troubleshooting/imap_troubleshooting.md

 IMAP - Troubleshooting SSL/TLS Errors
 =============

-If your mail server work on old outdated TLS V1 you can allow Splynx server to work with this server by following config:
+If your mail server work on old outdated TLS V1 you can allow the Splynx server to work with this server by the following config:

 For Ubuntu 20.04 (from Splynx 3.1) you should add to file `/etc/ssl/openssl.cnf`: after line: `oid_section		= new_oids`